-Our new research exposes how big food businesses are manipulating young people into believing their products are healthy — when really, they’re packed with salt, sugar or fat.
+Big food businesses are manipulating all of us into thinking their products are healthy — when really, they’re packed with fat, sugar and salt.

 We published our “Don’t Hide What’s Inside” report at the end of last year and the findings were shocking.
 Half of teens buy products based on the health and nutrition claims on the packaging, yet 57% of products are so high in fat, sugar and salt that they would receive a red traffic light label.

 We’re fed up with being deliberately exploited by big food companies and so we decided to take action!
 We spent months developing and launching ‘müd’ — our new snack bar which is high in fibre, a great source of minerals and low in fat.